Oct 14, 2025

 Return to {$returnto_text} Return to: Programs by Department

-This foundational course is the first of four in the Professional Aeronautics Certification (PAC) program, a collaborative offering from Iowa Western Community College and the Nebraska Flight Center (NFC).
-It prepares students to earn their Private Pilot License (PPL) by covering core aviation knowledge through lecture-based classroom instruction.
-The course provides students with the aeronautical understanding necessary to begin flight training and successfully pass the FAA written examination.
+This foundational course is the first of four in the Professional Aeronautics Certification (PAC) program, a collaboration between Iowa Western Community College and the Nebraska Flight Center (NFC).
+It provides the aeronautical knowledge needed to earn the FAA Private Pilot License (PPL).
+Students gain essential aviation theory and prepare for the FAA written examination, forming the base for flight training and professional pilot development.

 Award Type: